2026 Illinois House of Representatives election: District 9

 The incumbent is Democrat Yolonda Morris, who has not yet stated if she will run for re-election in 2026.

 District 10

-The incumbent is Democrat Jawaharial Williams, who has not yet stated if he will run for re-election in 2026.
+The incumbent is Democrat Jawaharial Williams, who is running for re-election.

 District 11

-The incumbent is Democrat Ann Williams, who has not yet stated if he will run for re-election in 2026.
+The incumbent is Democrat Ann Williams, who has not yet stated if she will run for re-election in 2026.

 District 12

 The incumbent is Democrat Margaret Croke, who is retiring to run for comptroller of Illinois.